F-Gray/QCCSRC/README.md

 The default size is 32 MB, and the maximum value which can be set is 2 GB.

-The <i>GridMPI</i> class also exposes similar data operations to the <i>Grid</i> class, such as counting and set functions which can work on subregions.
+The `GridMPI` class also exposes similar data operations to the `Grid` class, such as counting and set functions which can work on subregions.
 In this case, operations on a single subregion may involve some or all of the MPI threads, depending how the dataset has been distributed internally.
-In cases where more specific, user-defined operations are needed, the class makes available information on the distribution of data as an array of <i>GridRegion</i> structs
+In cases where more specific, user-defined operations are needed, the class makes available information on the distribution of data as an array of `GridRegion` structs

 ```C++
 GridRegion* GridMPI<class T>::Regions;